sagakortesaari/todo/README.md

-# reacty
+## todo

-simple to-do app created using react
+⚡ creating a simple to-do web-app using react

-npx create-react-app my-app

-cd my-app

-npm start
+CURRENTLY IN PROGRESS